- What is breast reconstruction?

-- Women who have reconstruction months or years after a mastectomy go through a period of emotional adjustment once they have their breast reconstructed.
+- Women who have reconstruction months or years after a mastectomy go through a period of emotional adjustment once they’ve had their breast reconstructed.
 Just as it takes time to get used to the loss of a breast, it takes time to start thinking of the reconstructed breast as your own.
 Talking with other women who have had breast reconstruction might be helpful.
-Talking with a mental health professional may also help you sort out anxiety and other distressing feelings.
+Talking with a mental health professional might also help you sort out anxiety and other distressing feelings.

 - Silicone gel implants may open up or leak inside the body without causing symptoms.
-Your surgeon will usually recommend that regular MRIs of the implant be done to make sure it isn’t leaking.
-This is not required with saline implants.
-You will likely have your first MRI 1 to 3 years after your implant surgery and every 2 years from then on, although it may vary by implant.
-Your insurance may not cover this.
-Talk to your doctor about long-term follow-up.
+Surgeons usually recommend regular magnetic resonance imaging (MRI) of implants to make sure they aren’t leaking.
+(This isn’t needed with saline implants.)
+You’ll likely have your first MRI 1 to 3 years after your implant surgery and every 2 years from then on, although it may vary by implant.
+Your insurance might not cover this.
+Be sure to talk to your doctor about long-term follow-up.

 - Call your doctor right away if you notice any new skin changes, swelling, lumps, pain, or fluid from the breast, armpit, or flap donor site, or if you have other symptoms that concern you.

-For more information on coping after cancer, see our documents After Diagnosis: A Guide for Patients and Families and Sexuality for the Woman With Cancer.
-They are available on our website, www.cancer.org, or you can have them sent to you by calling 1-800-227-2345.
+For more information on coping after cancer, see our documents called After Diagnosis: A Guide for Patients and Families and Sexuality for the Woman With Cancer.
+They are available on our website, www.cancer.org, or you can have copies sent to you by calling 1-800-227-2345.

 Last Revised: 03/12/2015